 What to do in Amsterdam

 Some of the top things on traveler’s to-do list are the Anne Frank House, exploring the canals by boat, shopping at the floating flower market, the Van Gogh Museum, the Red Light District, and the Heineken Experience.
-You won’t miss a thing if you check out Netherlands Tourism’s Ultimate Top 50 guide to things to do in Amsterdam.
+You won’t miss a thing if you check out this guide to the 20 best things to do in Amsterdam.
 It covers a lot of ground!

 See what A Cruising Couple thought were the 7 Cool Things to do in Amsterdam.
 But don’t be too much of a tourist or you’ll miss out on what the city is really like.
 Check out Amsterdamming.com’s list of 10 of Amsterdam`s most overrated activities and what to do instead.

 yTravel Blog asked a local, Monique Rubin, a Netherlands resident, for her insider tips and recommendations on the best things to see and do in Amsterdam, as well as where to stay, eat and drink.

 If you’re starting to get a feeling that planning what to do in Amsterdam is overwhelming, so am I. The best way to handle the overload might be to consult Nomadic Matt’s 3 Days in Amsterdam itinerary.
 Day one starts out with a walking tour of the city center, followed by all the other obligatory things tourists do (see above).